SUMMER 2015 HOUSING

 2. AGREEMENT PERIOD: This agreement is for the full summer session or for the portion of the summer session remaining at the time of assignment.
 This agreement begins on the day preceding the first day of classes and ends on the last day of exams.
 If a Resident should, with the permission of the University, move in or occupy a residence hall room earlier than the starting date of this agreement or after the closing date of the residence halls, the Resident will be charged $25 per day.
 Residents assigned to a room for a period other than a full term will be assessed prorated charges based upon their length of occupancy.

 3. ROOM ASSIGNMENTS: The University’s acceptance of this agreement does not guarantee a specific room assignment.
 Room assignments are primarily made based upon the date of application and personal data listed on the agreement.
 No specific room assignment based solely upon a Resident’s request is guaranteed or implied.
-The Resident understands that the University makes all assignments without regard to race, color, religion, or national origin.
+The University encourages diversity and does not make housing assignments illegally based on race, color, religion, national origin, sex, age, sexual orientation, genetic information, gender expression, physical or mental disability, or veteran status.
 If housing demand exceeds room-assignment capacity, the University reserves the right to use designated temporary room assignments pending assignment/relocation to a permanent living space.
 If a vacancy occurs in an assigned room, the remaining Resident agrees to accept another roommate as assigned, move into another room if requested, or pay the additional charges for single occupancy.
 Residents will be consolidated to the lowest available floors if necessary.

 Note: The University of Mississippi campus is smoke-free.

-NO CANCELLATION of this agreement: for the May Intersession will be accepted after 12pm CDT on May 9, 2014, for the First Summer Session/Jumpstart Session I will be accepted after 12pm CDT on May 24, 2014, for Second Summer Session/Jumpstart Session II will be accepted after 12pm CDT on June 22, 2014, and for August Intersession will be accepted after 12pm CDT on July 24, 2014.
+NO CANCELLATION of this agreement: for the May Intersession will be accepted after May 8, 2015, for the Summer session I will be accepted after May 22, 2015, for Summer Session II will be accepted after June 26, 2015, and for August Intersession will be accepted after July 31, 2015.
 Enrolled students will be responsible for the full cost of room rent for the agreement period.
 Students withdrawing from the University after the first class day will be held liable for the prorated cost of room rent based upon the date they move out of campus housing.
 This amount may be billed to the student independent of any University prorated refund.
 There will be no refund made in the case of a student’s being suspended from the University or removed from the residence halls for disciplinary reasons.